mattfergoda/semantic-image-search/README.md

     ```

 ### Running Tests
+To run all tests, run `pytest` in the root directory inside the virtual environment or running Docker container.
-To run all tests and generate a coverage report, run `pytest --cov --cov-report=html:coverage` in the root of the project if using a virtual environment, or inside the API container if using Docker.
+To run all tests and generate a coverage report, run `pytest --cov --cov-report=html:coverage`.